kyleco/kyleco.github.io/_posts/2020-04-21-panel-data.md

 This post only scratches the surface of these types of models.
 Practitioners should use simulations with realistic data-generating processes inspired by their data, rather than the stylized, toy processes here.
 We also made simplifications, for example, choosing a constant additive treatment effect rather than a heterogeneous treatment effect (that could also be correlated with the heterogeneity in intercepts!).
 There are also well-developed Bayesian approaches to these models.
 Finally, we also ignored the complicated matter of estimating of standard errors.
 These matters are left to future posts.

 ## Notes

+[^19]: When you are including covariates, the question of the best model is complex.
+We are recommending fixed effects merely as the safe choice.

 [^1]: By "correct" we mean that they give us consistent estimates of the treatment effect.